Sing Up

 - After submitting, the API returns the Access Token, which is needed to access further APIs.

-Step 4: Create Consent API
+Create Consent API

 - The developer accesses the Consent API: